hashicorp/terraform-website/content/source/docs/cloud/sentinel/mock.html.md

   produced via mock generation.
 * The run has not progressed past the planning stage, or did not create a plan successfully.
-* The run had progressed past the planning stage prior to July 23, 2021.
-Prior to this date, JSON plans were only kept for 7 days.
+* The run progressed past the planning stage prior to July 23, 2021.
+Prior to this date, Terraform Cloud only kept JSON plans for 7 days.

 [permissions-citation]: #intentionally-unused---keep-for-maintainers